 17 Signs of a Condescending Person in Relationships & How to Deal

 Sometimes, you can sense something is off in the way someone talks to you… but it’s hard to put a finger on what exactly feels wrong.
+Maybe you’ve wondered why their words sting, even when they say it’s just a joke or “For your own good.”

-If someone in your life always talks down to you, subtly or openly, it might be a sign that you’re dealing with a condescending person.
+It can leave you feeling small and unheard and questioning yourself, which can be draining over time.
+If someone, or your partner, always talks down to you, subtly or openly, it may be a sign that you’re dealing with a condescending person.

 Whether it’s in small comments or constant corrections, a condescending person can make you feel less valued in the relationship.
+Identifying signs of a condescending person early can help you understand what’s happening and find ways to protect your sense of self.

 What is condescending behavior in a relationship?